csu-hci-projects/SP24-Immersive-Simulation-Of-Soccer-Dynamics-A-Comparative-Study-With-Traditional-Training/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Unity.
-3. Install any necessary dependencies or plugins.
+3. Install any necessary dependencies or plugins (all should be in Unity already but just in case).
-4. Connect your VR headset and controllers.
+4. Connect your VR headset to the system and controllers.
 5. Run the project in the Unity Editor or build it for your target platform.
+6. Once built open the app on a MetaQuest 2 VR Headset (Other HMDs may work but this was built with the Quest in mind)
+7. Disconnect the controllers and esnure hand tracking is enabled

 ## Usage

-[To be filled out later]

 ## Contributing